What Does it Mean to be an Academic Health System?

 So just what is an academic health system?
-You’ll see this and a similar term – an academic medical center – often at Tampa General and its affiliated medical school, the USF Health Morsani College of Medicine.
+You’ll see this term often at Tampa General and its affiliated medical school, the USF Health Morsani College of Medicine.

-Together, TGH and USF Health form the leading academic medical center on the west coast of Florida.
-AMCs combine clinical care, teaching, and research to deliver the best possible outcomes, including cutting-edge technologies, resources and therapies to the communities they serve.
+Together, TGH and USF Health form the leading academic health system on the west coast of Florida.
+Academic health systems combine clinical care, teaching, and research to deliver the best possible outcomes, including cutting-edge technologies, resources and therapies to the communities they serve.
 They provide the highest level of complex care to treat the most severe illnesses and conditions.

 That means we’re helping to bring the latest and best world-class health care to the residents of Tampa Bay and beyond.

 It’s another reason why the enhanced alliance that TGH and USF Health have formed will help elevate health care across Tampa Bay and help provide an economic engine for the region.

 Academic Health Systems Lead Health Care Across the Nation